-- 1. Eligibility: 4-Hers who have completed 4th grade through 12th grade (or that equivalent) in 2023 at the Hardin County Fair.
-4-H members who have completed 5th grade through 12th grade (or that equivalent) in 2023 are eligible for the lowa State Fair.
-Exception: If the Share-The-Fun act involves a whole club, the following criteria must be applied to determine if the club can be entered in the Share-The-Fun Program at the lowa State Fair: - 2.
-At least 80 percent of the performing group must have completed 5th through 12th grade in 2023 for the lowa State Fair. - 3.
-Clover Kids are not eligible to participate at the Iowa State Fair. - 4.
-Share-The-Fun performances must not exceed 6 minutes in length. - 5.
+- 1. Eligibility: 4-Hers who have completed 4th grade through 12th grade (or that equivalent) in 2022.
+Exception: If the Share-The-Fun act involves a whole club, the following criteria must be applied to determine if the club can be entered in the Share-The-Fun Program at the Iowa State Fair: At least 80 percent of the performing group must have completed 5th through 12th grade in 2022. - 2.
+Share-The-Fun performances must not exceed 6 minutes in length. - 3.
 Skits, songs, stunts, short one-act plays, dance and other entertainment will be acceptable.
 All performances must be appropriate for presentation to a general audience.